 Gleason, H. A., and A. Cronquist.
 1991.
 Manual of vascular plants of northeastern United States and adjacent Canada.
 Second Edition.
 New York Botanical Garden, Bronx, New York.
 910 pp.

 Minnesota County Biological Survey.
 1994.
 Natural communities and rare species of Houston County.
-Biological Report No. 50.
-Minnesota Department of Natural Resources, St. Paul, Minnesota.
+Minnesota County Biological Survey Biological Report No. 50.
+Minnesota Department of Natural Resources, St. Paul.

 Minnesota Department of Natural Resources.
 2005.
 Field guide to the native plant communities of Minnesota: the eastern broadleaf forest province.
 Ecological Land Classification Program, Minnesota County Biological Survey, and Natural Heritage and Nongame Research Program.
 Minnesota Department of Natural Resources, St. Paul, Minnesota.
 394 pp.

 Minnesota Department of Natural Resources, Division of Ecological Resources.
 2008.
 Rare species guide: an online encyclopedia of Minnesota's rare native plants and animals [Web Application].
 Minnesota Department of Natural Resources, St. Paul, Minnesota.
 Accessed 1 July 2009.

 Minnesota Department of Natural Resources, Division of Fish and Wildlife.
 1995.
 Statement of need and reasonableness in the matter of proposed amendment of Minnesota Rules, Chapter 6134: endangered and threatened species.
 Minnesota Department of Natural Resources, St. Paul, Minnesota.
 336 pp.